reactjs/react.dev/content/community/team.md

 permalink: community/team.html
 ---

-React development is led by a small dedicated team working full time at Facebook.
+React development is led by a small dedicated team working full time at Meta.
 It also receives contributions from people all over the world.

 ## Meet the React Team {#meet-the-react-team}